linmx0130/PaperNotes/notes.md

+### Accurate, Large Minibatch SGD: Training Imagenet in 1 Hour
+* Authors: Priya Goyal, Piotr Dollar, Ross Girshick, Pieter Noordhuis, Lukasz Wesolowski, Aapo Kyrola, Andrew Tulloch, Yangqing Jia, Kaiming He
+* Index: arXiv 1706.02677
+* Reading date: 13/06/2017
+* Categories: Computer Vision, Machine Learning, Parallel Computation
+* Tag: Optimization

+This technological report presents some important tricks in training neural networks on large scale datasets.
+The linear scaling rule of learning rates is the key to large minibatches training.
+Gradual warmup and per-worker batch minibatches are proposed to make faster training feasible.
+Momentum correction is used in modifying learning while maintaining the performance.
+Binary blocks algorithm is used in multi-machine training.

+The experiments on different settings of Imagenet shows that the proposed methods are able to make large-scale training with large batch size of 8192 while maintains almost same performance.

 ### Show, Hear and Read: Deep Aligned Representations
 * Authors: Yusuf Aytar, Carl Vondrick, Antonio Torralba
 * Index: arXiv 1706.00932